Freezing Rhubarb How to Freeze Rhubarb

 If you are planning to stew your frozen rhubarb, or make a rhubarb sauce, you can use your rhubarb as it is, frozen.
 When you begin to stew it, heat it on low heat at first, until it is thawed.

-If you are planning on baking with your frozen rhubarb, thaw it first.
-Do so using a sieve set over a bowl, and discard the excess liquid.
+I thaw my frozen rhubarb on the kitchen counter, the evening before, using a sieve set over a bowl, and I discard the excess liquid.
 Or, better still, add it to a punch or other beverage!
 (Since rhubarb tends to "shrink" after thawing it, be sure to start off with enough frozen rhubarb.)

 Step 1